Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 Hold up, we've lost our logging.
 Well, no problem.
 We can set these providers up to require an instance of a `LoggingService`.
 Notice I said `LoggingService`, not a logging provider.
-This is key: depend on abstractions not concretions, remember?
+This point is key: depend on abstractions not concretions, remember?
+It's also an illustration of the Dependency Rule: the service is more stable than the provider.

 ```ts
 export interface CreateS3BucketProviderDeps {